uofu-ccts/redcap-budget-calculator/bcclient/README.md

 # ReactJS

 The Budget Calculator React client was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Repurposing the Budget Calculator Client as a React Component

+To include the React client for the Budget Calculator in another project, copy the bcclient/src/lib directory to the src/lib directory in your React project.
+Then import and use the BudgetCalculatorPage component in your project as seen in the App.js file in this project.

+It is likely that you will have to modify config.js, ServiceData.js, and PerServiceData.js before data will display in your copy of the Budget Calculator client.

 ## Available Scripts

-In the project directory, you can run:
+In this React project directory, you can run:

 ### `npm start`